Kreller99/fall2020/docs/_sources/week39.rst.txt

    Before this class you should have read and understood this text `Object-Oriented Programming (OOP) in Python 3 <https://realpython.com/python3-object-oriented-programming/>`_.
 These are basic OOP concepts, which you have already woorked with in the forst part of your education.
 You just need to be up to date with how this is done, and how the syntax is done in python.

+Today we will work with the basics of Object oriented programming in python.

 Learning goals
 --------------